Creating Custom Kubernetes Resources using Kubebuilder

 owner: Earth

-The code above shows SpaceShips resource will have three fields; Name, Class, and Owner.
+As the code above makes clear, our SpaceShips resource carries three fields: Name, Class, and Owner.

 Installing in Kubernetes